Last updated: May 11, 2023

 The first interesting stop along the walk is the Fisherman’s Lookout, which can be accessed by doing a little detour from the main track.

-This detour brings you to the northern end of Byron’s Main Beach from where you can walk up the steps to the Fisherman’s Lookout.
+This detour brings you to the northern end of Byron’s Main Beach, where you can walk up the steps to the Fisherman’s Lookout.

-While the views from the Fisherman’s Lookout aren’t mind-blowing by any means, it’s still a very pretty area to visit.
+While the views from the Fisherman’s Lookout aren’t mind-blowing by any means, it’s still a very pretty spot worth visiting.

-The lookout is located next to The Pass, a surfers hotspot with excellent surf breaks.
+The lookout is situated next to The Pass, a surfer’s hotspot with excellent surf breaks.

 If you’re feeling a bit hungry at this point, The Pass Cafe is located just behind the beach on Brooke Drive.
 This popular cafe has a nice outside deck with great views; a nice spot to relax for a bit.